Corporate Governance Guidelines

 E. Director Orientation and Continuing Education

 A newly elected director shall be provided with an orientation program designed to educate the new director about the Company, its policies and procedures and its business activities.
-This orientation program shall include briefings by senior management to familiarize new directors with the Company’s Certificate of Incorporation, By-Laws, Board Committee charters, the Company’s strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Code of Business Conduct and Ethics, Corporate Governance Guidelines, its principal officers, and its internal and independent auditors.
+This orientation program shall include briefings by senior management to familiarize new directors with the Company’s Board Committee charters, the Company’s strategic plans, its significant financial, accounting and risk management issues, its compliance programs, its Code of Business Conduct and Ethics, Corporate Governance Guidelines, its Bylaws and Certificate of Incorporation, its principal officers, and its internal and independent auditors.

 Each director is expected to be involved in continuing director education on an ongoing basis to enable him or her to better perform his or her duties.

 The Board shall have an Audit Committee, a Compensation Committee and a Nominating & Corporate Governance Committee.
 Each committee will perform its duties as assigned by the Board in compliance with the Company’s Bylaws, and shall have a charter that establishes the purposes, goals and responsibilities of the committees as well as the qualifications for committee membership.
 Committee charters will be posted on the Company’s website.
 The Board may establish or maintain additional committees from time to time as necessary or appropriate.

 The members of the Audit Committee, Compensation Committee and the Nominating & Corporate Governance Committee shall be independent in accordance with the provisions of the NASDAQ listing requirements, any other applicable rules and regulations.
 Committee members will be appointed annually by the Board upon recommendation of the Nominating & Corporate Governance Committee.
 Each committee will have a chairman designated by the Board, or, if the Board does not do so, the members of each committee shall elect a chairman by a vote of the majority of the full committee.